-|Biographical detail : ||A life-long philanthropic worker.
+|Biographical detail : ||An extra-ordinary philanthropic worker.

 Edhi belonged to a mercantile community known as the Memons: born at Bantva in Gujarat, India, and migrated to Pakistan when India was partitioned in 1947.
 The priority his mother gave to social work laid the foundation of his future.
 Driven by her example and experience, a passion to change the world was born; a burning desire to care for humanity.
 He established Edhi Foundation in 1978.

 In 1986 Edhi was awarded the prestigious Magasaysay in Philippines and USSR Peace Prize, in 1989 Nishan-e-Imtiaz in Pakistan and in 2000 Rome’s prestigious Balzan Prize for Humanity, Peace and Brotherhood among peoples.

 Abdul Sattar Edhi’s work was celebrated in the film ‘These Birds Walk’ in 2013.

 Edhi doctrine has been an orderly, liberal and collective social welfare programme, based on self-help, to transform the present inequitable system in Pakistan.
 His strong will power and his believe in Huquq-ul-Ibaad or humanitarianism turned Edhi into the world’s extra-ordinary person.

 He did not see why work to alleviate suffering should be restricted to Pakistan.
 In 2005 the Edhi Foundation donated $100,000 to the victims of Hurricane Katrina in the US.